divaricatum/cl-faq/README.md

 Programmers can affect heap placements using these arguments to [build-lisp-image](https://franz.com/support/documentation/current/doc/operators/excl/build-lisp-image.htm):

-  - lisp-heap-start
+  - :lisp-heap-start
-  - lisp-heap-size
+  - :lisp-heap-size
-  - aclmalloc-heap-start
+  - :aclmalloc-heap-start
-  - aclmalloc-heap-size
+  - :aclmalloc-heap-size

 Improvements in heap location management made available starting in release 5.0.1 make the successful mapping of large images more likely,